These "power tool" ideas for studying really work, and

 the author put into it.
 Often, however, your goal is more specific:

-to learn the book's main ideas, to look for a specific fact, to gather ideas for
+you want to learn the book's main ideas, or look for a specific fact, gather ideas for

 Each goal requires

-overall content and structure.
+overall content and structure, before you read the chapter.
 To do a quick preview, read the introduction

-and summary, look at section titles and diagrams, the things in special print
+and summary, look at section titles, things in special print

-and section titles in the table of contents, and then reading the parts that seem
+and section titles in the table of contents, plus reading the back dust-cover and perhaps parts of the introduction or foreword.
+Then you can decide whether or not you want to read some parts (those that seem

 To find the places

 just try to read faster.
-Another is to be flexible, so you
+Another, as described above, is to be flexible so you

 don't waste time by reading more closely (and slowly) than is necessary.